nuremics/nuremics-docs/docs/getting-started.md

 ## Run the demo

-To get hands-on experience with the **NUREMICS** framework, you'll start by running the `DEMO_APP` and reproducing the scientific results of the `Study_Shape` and `Study_Velocity` studies, as demonstrated in the video below.
+To get hands-on experience with the **nuRemics** framework, you'll start by running the `DEMO_APP` and reproducing the scientific results of the `Study_Shape` and `Study_Velocity` studies, as demonstrated in the video below.

 <div style="text-align: center; margin-top: 2em;">
   <iframe width="640" height="360"